G33kLabs/node-tts-speak/README.md

 - tts.js : A local tts engine, that is not perfect but which support many languages
 - api.voicerss.org : An API required service with beautiful voices and a large language support
+- google : Use the well known translate_tts service from google

 ### TTS.js